Azure/login/README.md

 }
 ```

-It's used in login with a Azure service principal secret.
+It's used in login with an Azure service principal.

 It's better to create a GitHub Action secret for this parameter when using it.
 Refer to [Using secrets in GitHub Actions](https://docs.github.com/actions/security-guides/using-secrets-in-github-actions).